 “There will be some things that you can do right then and there, things to get you to go outside and make observations, and then there will be a live component,” says Heisler.

 We’re super committed to providing really valuable programming that accomplish the same goals that we have for in person programming.Laura Heisler

 Each activity is designed to give participants broad exposure to the variety of research happening at the Morgridge Institute for Research and UW-Madison, and provide a sense of what it is like to be a scientist or engineer in those programs, says Tangen.
 By having access to research activities, it builds the relationships between researchers and the community through a common experience built around science.

-Whether growing a crystal in the kitchen or exploring the digital microscopy capabilities of a phone camera, the Discovery Outreach team hopes that participants will engage by sharing their results on social media.
+Whether growing a crystal in the kitchen or exploring the digital microscopy capabilities of a phone camera, the Discovery Outreach team welcomes participant engagement at a personal level, including inviting participants to share their experiences on social media.

 “We’re hopeful for those potential participants—the young researchers, young scientists, young engineers—to really be able to take advantage of the access in a way that they feel some ownership,” says Tangen.
 “That’s a huge part of what really makes a difference in an informal science learning experience, is that you have the right to choose to do something or not to do something.”

 The first Saturday Science: Home Edition event, which is still available to interact with online, has brought in over 560 page visits from nearly 300 unique visitors to date.
 The outreach team estimates that each online visit represents a family unit of 2 to 4 people, suggesting that the number of actual participants was at least 600 people—typical attendance for a conventional Saturday Science event.

 The next Saturday Science: Home Edition will take place sometime mid-July.